As social media continues to evolve and its uses change and expand, so does the social media definition.

 - Social Media are the platforms that enable the interactive web by engaging users to participate in, comment on and create content as means of communicating with their social graph, other users and the public.
 Social media has the following characteristics:

 - Encompasses wide variety of content formats including text, video, photographs, audio, PDF and PowerPoint.
-Many social media make use of these options by allowing more than one content alternative.
+(Social content is a by-product of creating content with your community.)

 - Allows interactions to cross one or more platforms through social sharing, email and feeds.